 - At the same time, lower your left arm until it is just above the ground.

 - Return to the starting position, and repeat on the other side.

-- Repeat the movement for desired number of repetitions.
+- Repeat the motion of walking forwards, alternating arms and legs with each step for desired number of reps

 - Stand with your back against a wall in a comfortable and upright position.